setzler/DiDforBigData/README.md

 estimation strategy is biased and inconsistent if treatment roll-out is staggered over time.
-Under staggered treatment, TWFE implicitly uses already-treated units as part of the control group for newly-treated units.
+Under staggered treatment, TWFE implicitly uses already-treated units as part of the control group for newly-treated units, resulting in invalid comparisons.
 In response, recent papers have proposed various DiD estimators that are consistent in the presence of staggered treatment; see [Roth, Sant’Anna, Bilinksi, and Poe (2022)](https://jonathandroth.github.io/assets/files/DiD_Review_Paper.pdf) for a literature review.